jcapella1/soft_car_final/README.md

-# soft_car_final
+# Bejeweled (But Worse)
 Software Carpentry Final Project - Jonah Capella

-# Bejeweled (But Worse)

 This repository contains the necessary files to run a version of Bejeweled written in Python, as well as a collection of solvers that were tested for performance against human data and one another